rbramwell/odps/intl.en-US/User Guide/External table/Unstructured data exported to OSS.md

     The folder tsv\_output\_folder under the OSS bucket oss-odps-test specified by LOCATION contains the .odps folder which includes some .tsv files and a .meta file.
 Similar file structures are specific to MaxCompute's output to OSS:

     -   When you use MaxCompute to execute INSERT INTO/OVERWRITE on an external table and write to an OSS address, all of the data is writen to a .odps folder in the specified LOCATION.
-    -   The .meta file in the .odps folder is an extra macro data file written by MaxCompute to record the valid data in the current folder.
+    -   The.meta file in the .odps folder is an extra macro data file written by MaxCompute to record the valid data in the current folder.
 Typically, if the INSERT operation is successful, all the data in the current folder is valid.
 The macro data only needs to be parsed when a job fails.
 If an operation fails midway or is killed, you can simply re-execute the INSERT OVERWRITE statement.
     -   If it is a partition table, A corresponding partition sub-directory is generated based on the partition value specified by the insert statement under the fig folder and then the partition sub-directory inside is '.odps 'folder.
 For example, `test/tsv_output_folder/first-level partition name = partition value/.odps/20170113224724561g9m6csz7/M1_2_0-0.tsv`.
     For the TSV/CSV storagehandler processing built in by MaxCompute, the number of files generated is corresponding to the corresponding SQL